Business Insurance in and around Johns Island

 - Wadmalaw Island

 That's because a small business policy from State Farm covers a wide range of concerns.
-Your coverage can include a business owners policy that provides for loss of income (for up to 12 months) in the event your business is shut down.
-It not only protects your take-home pay, but also helps with regular payroll overhead.
-You can also include liability, which is vital coverage protecting you in the event of a claim or judgment against you by a third party.
+Your coverage can include a business owners policy that provides for loss of income (for up to 12 months) in the event your business is temporarily closed.
+It not only protects your pay, but also helps with regular payroll expenses.
+You can also include liability, which is important coverage protecting your company in the event of a claim or judgment against you by a consumer.

 Simple Insights®